PDFowlers/yelp-scrape/writeup.md

 Indeed, we're writing a BeautifulSoup object, which doesn't work.

 Hm... it looks like we're reusing yelp_soup.
 It contains BOTH the HTML text after the response, and then later it contains the parsed BeautifulSoup object.
 This is pretty confusing, since whether `yelp_soup` is a `str` or a `BeautifulSoup` depends on when we access it, and we also lose access to the original `str` response.
 Let's separate this into two variables, `response_text`, and `response_soup`.

+Once that's done, we can write `response_text` (the original string) to the file, instead of the BeautifulSoup object.

+And we're ready to run again.

+## Output